 As the Stewardship Forester for the Williams Lake First Nation, John sees that value of ecosystem-based management.
 The approach will benefit the Nation the surrounding community and enhance tourism for the region.
 A number of projects John has under way compliment the 17 Sustainable Development Goals of the United Nations.

-As an owner and GM at Siwash Lake Wilderness Resort, Marshall is extremely passionate about experiential travel and hospitality.
-He brings grass-roots knowledge and a wealth of operational experience derived from 15 years in the industry, where he has worked almost every role available in a wilderness resort setting.
+As an owner and GM at Siwash Lake Wilderness Resort, Marshall Fremlin of 70 Mile House is passionate about experiential travel and hospitality.
+He brings grass-roots knowledge and a wealth of operational experience from his 15 years in the tourism sector, where he has worked almost every role available in a wilderness resort setting.
 He comes from a family with a long history of guest ranching and has stayed in the tourism sector because of all the opportunities to find meaning in the work.

-His boots on the ground expertise is complimented by an entrepreneurial spirit and a passion for leading teams, honed through a BCOMM from UBC’s Sauder School of Business, where he graduated with Honors.
-Lastly, having grown up on the land, he is deeply passionate about sustainability, stewardship, and protecting the natural resources that Canada’s tourism industry relies on.
+His boots on the ground expertise is complimented by an entrepreneurial spirit and a passion for leading teams, honed through a Bachelor of Commerce degree from UBC Sauder School of Business, where he graduated with honours.
+Having grown up on the land, he is deeply passionate about sustainability, stewardship, and protecting the natural resources that Canada’s tourism industry relies on.